athena-framework/athena/docs/routing.md

 # The `Controller` annotation can be applied to set a prefix to use for all routes within `self`
 @[Athena::Routing::ControllerOptions(prefix: "athena")]
 struct TestController < Athena::Routing::Controller
-  # A GET endpoint with no params returning a string.
+  # A GET endpoint with no params returning a `String`.
   # By default, responses automatically include a
   # `content-type: application/json` header
   @[Athena::Routing::Get(path: "/me")]